rajhasani/OverTheWire_Leviathan/03_leviathan3.md

 +++ exited (status 1) +++
 ```

-Strange; it doesn't seem to be calling any libraries, rather just automatically printing that I don't have access.
-It doesn't make sense that this would be the case for all files, otherwise the setuid binary would essentially be useless.
-Let's try with another file:
+So it's using the `access()` function to determine whether I have read permissions for the referenced file.
+Since this returned a -1 in the `ltrace`, this fails, and then resorts to `puts()` to print that I don't have access.
+Let's try running this again with another file, one that we should definitely have read-access to:

 **`leviathan2@gibson:~$ ltrace ./printfile /etc/leviathan_pass/leviathan2`**
 ```